hendricius/the-bread-code/basics/basic-dough.md

 Mix together all the ingredients listed by the recipe, except the yeast.
 Some recipes require you to exclude ingredients initially.
 Instead they will be added later during the shaping phase.
-Proceed and all the ingredients in large bowl in front of you.
+Proceed and add all the ingredients in a large bowl in front of you.
 Stir them with a spoon for 2 minutes.
 Let the dough rest for an hour after this step to have the flour absorb the water.
 Furthermore the atoms will homogenize and spread evenly throughout the dough.